TheThingILearn/SDK-Emulator/README.md

 - openjdk-17 - search for it in your destro repositories and download it

 ## Installing
-1. clone the project and unzip it to wherever you want the script to be (look in the end for suggsegtion)
+1. clone the project and unzip it to wherever you want the script to be (look in the end for recommendation)
 ```
 git clone https://github.com/TheThingILearn/SDK-Emulator
 ```